 Below are Typical Installation instructions for LVT Flooring, we recommend that you follow the manufacturer's instructions on the product you purchase.

 LVT flooring MUST be allowed to acclimate to the temperature and humidity of the room.
-Leave the closed package in a horizontal position for at least 24 hours prior to installation.
-Preferred temperature should be 62-85º F (17-29ºC).
+Leave the closed package in a horizontal position for at least 24-48 hours prior to installation.
+Preferred temperature should be 62-75º F (17-29ºC).
 If flooring is exposed to temperatures less than 40º F (5ºC) for more than one hour, an additional 4 hours of acclimation is required at the preferred temperature.
 Spread the cartons out during acclimation trying not to stack the cartons.
 If stacking is necessary, stack the cartons in a crisscross manner.
 Never stack the cartons more than 3 high.
 Prior to installing the flooring check the LVT (luxury vinyl tile) or LVP (Luxury vinyl planks) panels for chips and that the tongue and groove or locking system on the edges of each plank are not broken.
 Use panels from multiple boxes during installation for a more color balance.

 Tools and Supplies Required

-If existing baseboard molding is difficult to remove, Quarter Round molding will be required to cover the 1/2 expansion space need between flooring and all walls including all fixed objects.
+If existing baseboard molding is difficult to remove, Quarter Round molding can be used to cover the 1/2 expansion space need between flooring and all walls including all fixed objects.
 Sub floors must be flat, dry and clean.
 Any old carpet staples or glue residue must be removed prior to installing any flooring to ensure proper installation.

 Check for low or high spots within the subfloor, by stretching a string from wall to wall across the subfloor at all different angles to check for any high/low spots.
 Low spots cannot exceed 1/8” (3mm) per 3’ (.92 meter).
 Any low spots must be filled using a cement type leveling compound any high spots must be sanded flat.
 LVT can be installed over most concrete floors and existing floors including wood, vinyl and linoleum.
 It can also be installed over ceramic / porcelain tiles.
 However, to avoid the possible outline of the tiles showing through the LVT the grout lines must also be filled with a skim coat of floor leveler.
 LVT Cannot be installed over any soft carpet pad or foam underlayment.